262 Central Ave, Open: Tues - Sat 12:30-6:30, Sun 12:30-2 plus classes/events

 Art Celebrating Strength

-The Aplomb Project is a 501(c)3 organization that uses the transformative power of art to uplift trauma survivors, promote creative healing, and present inclusive artistic opportunities.
+The Aplomb Project is a 501(c)3 organization that uses the transformative power of art to uplift trauma survivors, offer expressive healing, and foster an inclusive creative community.

 Aplomb stands for self-confidence, self-assurance and poise; especially under the most trying circumstances.